 Our Adviser continues to evaluate attractive investment opportunities on our behalf both in the primary and secondary markets.
-Maintaining exposure to varied CLO vintage periods remains a very important part of our investment approach.
+Maintaining exposure to varied CLO vintage periods remains an important part of our investment approach.

-Included within the enclosed report, you will find detailed portfolio information, including certain look-through information related to the underlying collateral characteristics of the investments that we held as of December 31, 2020.
+Included within the enclosed report, you will find detailed portfolio information, including certain look-through information related to the underlying collateral characteristics of the investments that we held, as of June 30, 2021.